 Once lung scarring occurs, it's generally irreversible.
-Medications can slow the damage of interstitial lung disease, but many people never regain full use of their lungs.
-Lung transplants are an option for some people who have interstitial lung disease.
+Medications may slow the damage of interstitial lung disease, but many people never regain full use of their lungs.
+Lung transplant is an option for some people who have interstitial lung disease.

-The primary signs and symptoms of interstitial lung disease are:
+The primary signs and symptoms of interstitial lung disease include: